telerik/kendo-ui-core/docs/api/javascript/ui/window.md

 #### Returns

-`kendo.ui.Window` If a title is provided, this method will return the window object to support chaining.
-Otherwise, it will return the current title of the window.
+`String` The current window title, if used as a getter.
+If used as a setter, the method will return the window object to support chaining.

 #### Example - get the title of the window